ImanRS1/GameHub/README.md

 # GameHub

-## A future social media for gamers!
+## A future social medium for gamers!